Mahmud291/CSE499A/README.md

-# This a project of computer vision to detacting eye diseases from a ratinal image of our eye.
+# This a project of computer vision to detacting eye diseases using a mobile camera in real time from a ratinal image of our eye.